SamWheating/imgcurl/README.md

 works with most image formats (transparent PNG is ideal).

-These headers get blocked by most production servers (gunicorn etc) so I had to run a flask development server in production.
-There's probably a better way of doing this.
-Google Cloud Run also can't handle this, but I'm not sure why.
+These headers get blocked by most production servers (gunicorn etc) so I had to run a flask development server in production - there's probably a better way of doing this.
+Google Cloud Run also can't handle this, but I'm not sure why